This page provides answers to some frequently asked questions about Chaos Cosmos.

 Why should I use Chaos Cosmos?

-Chaos Cosmos Content System delivers a curated library of high-quality 3D render-ready content, which adapts to the users' workflows.
+Chaos Cosmos delivers a curated library of high-quality 3D render-ready content, which adapts to the users' workflows.
 The Chaos Cosmos assets are a perfect tool for architects and interior designers to get a quick start on their projects.
 Interiors can be decorated with the help of furniture, accessories, and indoor plants.
 Context and scale can be established for exterior scenes by utilizing vegetation, cars, and people.
 Our render-ready assets save you time and enable you to achieve stunning visualizations with minimum effort.
 The content is curated by Chaos and ensures consistent high-quality of all models.
 You can use the same 3D asset across the different supported V-Ray products and render engines which ensures the continuation of design decisions without the need for time-consuming conversions.

 What is the difference between the web page of Chaos Cosmos and the Cosmos Browser in the host apps?

 Chaos Cosmos Library, which can be opened from https://cosmos.chaos.com/, allows you only to browse through all assets without downloading them.

 Cosmos Browser allows you to Download and Import assets from within the host platforms.

 What is the Cosmos Library?

 The Cosmos Library is a curated collection of 4000+ easy-to-use, render-ready assets that is included for free with many Chaos products.

 Yes.
 The Cosmos Library is included for free as part of Chaos products that include Cosmos.
 All Chaos Cosmos assets are free of charge and can be downloaded and used in any host platform of V-Ray 5/Corona 8, where Cosmos is integrated.